Committees, AGs and Reps

 - To be proactive and take responsibility for information gathering, strategic thinking and influencing policy and service delivery in Ireland.

 - To highlight to the AOTI Management Team new developments in occupational therapy practice as well as any concerns related to professional practice.

-AOTI currently has sixteen AGs in the areas of child and ddolescent mental health; housing; intellectual disability; mental health; musculoskeletal disorders and chronic pain; management; neurology; older people; paediatrics; palliative care and oncology; primary care; private practice; seating and posture.
+AOTI currently has seventeen AGs in the areas of child and adolescent mental health; housing; intellectual disability; mental health; musculoskeletal disorders and chronic pain; management; neurology; older people; paediatrics; palliative care and oncology; primary care; private practice; seating and posture homelessness, obesity.
 For more information on our AGs and to apply to join click here